p0r1n/first-random-web/README.md

 # first-random-web
 A beginner's adventure to her first webpage

-Just attempting to play around with the codes I learned to make a fun and interact-able website that links to easter eggs or other website of my favorite character :)
+Just attempting to play around with the codes I learned to make a fun and interactive website that links to easter eggs or other website of my favorite character :)

+Planning to add more pages, interactive elements and a fan-made web game in the future

 If you love Spamton too, do join in!